 The Shropshire Union Canal

 The jewel in the Shropshire Union crown must be the city of Chester, entered up the daunting Northgate locks wide staircase, although there are good moorings below in Tower wharf, or above below the city walls.
-Chester was a Roman fortress and port which has many Roman ruins, as well as an almost complete set of medieval city walls which tower above the canal and the unique “rows", shops on two levels overlooking the street which date back to the middle ages.
+Chester was a Roman fortress and port and has many Roman ruins, as well as an almost complete set of medieval city walls which tower above the canal and the unique “rows”, half timbered shops on two levels overlooking the streets which date back to the middle ages.
 Chester has many visitors year round, with museums, fine cathedral, good hotels, town-crier and street theatre, but it still manages to feel friendly and small scale.

 The flat Cheshire plain is relieved by another wide staircase at Bunbury with its stables still intact and then Beeston Castle which overlooks the canal from atop a high lump of extinct volcano.
 The New Cut is the boaters name for the Middlewich Arm which connects the Shropshire Union at Barbridge Junction to the Trent and Mersey Canal at Middlewich, an important link in the Four Counties Ring.
 Soon after the Llangollen Canal heads off west towards the Welsh Marches at Hurleston Junction.